WebFiori/docs/database.md

 }
 ```

 The variable `$record` in the given example will be an associative array.
-The indices of the array are columns names.
+The indices of the array are columns names as they appear in database.

 ### Mapping Records to Objects

 It is possible to map the records to objects.
 To achive this, the developer can use the method [`ResultSet:: setMappingFunction()`](https://webfiori.com/docs/webfiori/database/ResultSet#setMappingFunction).
 This method is used to set a function which can use to manipulate the result set after fetching.
 The method must return an array that contains the records after mapping.

 ``` php